Wasu Mekniran

 Project Summary

-• Financial viability assessments including breakeven, discounted cash flow, and scalability modeling tailored for Swiss market.
+• Financials: breakeven, discounted cash flow, and scalability modeling tailored to the Swiss context.

-• Natural Language Processing techniques such as topic modeling and stakeholder proposition alignment to identify emerging value pools and collaboration opportunities.
+• Data Science: NLP for topic modeling and proposition alignment, identifying emerging value pools and collaboration opportunities.

-“How can we implement type 2 diabetes prevention with digital biomarkers?”
+“How can we implement and invest in type 2 diabetes prevention with digital biomarkers?”

-1. Ecosystem Mapping – Identifying stakeholder roles, needs, and alignment patterns in the healthy longevity domain.
+1. Ecosystem Mapping – stakeholder roles, needs, and alignment in healthy longevity.

-2. Implementation Gap Analysis – Examining real-world challenges faced by practitioners deploying preventive programs.
+2. Implementation Gap Analysis – real-world challenges in preventive program delivery.

-3. Digital Disruption & Incentive Innovation – Analyzing how DHTs shift stakeholder roles and unlock new incentive architectures.
+3. Digital Disruption & Incentive Innovation – how DHTs reshape roles and unlock new incentive architectures.

-4. Scalability & Business Model Fit – Evaluating financial sustainability, market conditions, and policy integration in Switzerland.
+4. Scalability & Business Model Fit – financial sustainability, market conditions, and policy integration in Switzerland.

 Awards